Simple ConsultSimple Consult

 However, if the pressure persists for more than 10 days, it may indicate a bacterial infection that requires antibiotic treatment.

-How Long Does a Sinus Infection Last with Antibiotics?
+How Long Does a Sinus Infection Last With Antibiotics?

 Sinus Infection Last with Antibiotics